Skip to main content

 Tesamorelin a Specialist in Visceral Fat Reduction

-Tesamorelin is a that has received significant clinical attention for its proven ability to specifically target and reduce (VAT).
+Tesamorelin is a GHRH analog that has received significant clinical attention for its proven ability to specifically target and reduce visceral adipose tissue (VAT).
 As discussed, VAT is particularly detrimental to metabolic health, releasing inflammatory cytokines that directly interfere with insulin signaling.

 This phase is a predictable physiological response to the mobilization of stored fats.
 As the therapy continues, the body adapts.
 The powerful, positive changes in body composition begin to take hold.
-As lean increases and decreases, the body’s overall metabolic environment shifts.
+As lean muscle mass increases and visceral fat decreases, the body’s overall metabolic environment shifts.

 The newly built muscle tissue provides a much larger sink for glucose disposal, while the reduction in visceral fat lowers the systemic inflammatory load.
 These structural changes lead to a sustained, long-term improvement in insulin sensitivity, effectively recalibrating the body’s entire energy management system.